-Spring is in the air and the weather for melting scoops of gelato from morning till night has arrived!
-With so many gelato stores to choose from, we’ve rounded up 10 of our favourites for you to try when visiting Athens!
+The weather for melting scoops of gelato from morning till night has arrived and with so many gelato stores to choose from, we’ve rounded up 10 of our favourites for you to try when visiting Athens!

 If you’re a gelato connoisseur head straight to Le Greche, where you will find delicious handmade artisanal gelato created from pure ingredients.
 All of the fresh products are carefully sourced from Greece and Italy; with a huge emphasis on fresh fruits of the season and premium chocolate.
 Yes, you will be forgiven for thinking you are in Rome!

 A: Syntagma, Mitropoleos 16; Faros Psihikou, Lykourgou 2; Ag.
 Paraskevi, Leof.
 Mesogeion